ruoyxue/KDGraph/README.md

 Official code for KDGraph.

-Use the following code for training on SpaceNet3:
+Use the following command for training on SpaceNet3:
 ```Python
 python main.py --config ./config.yaml --mode train
 ```